medicalerrors/CHI-Medical-errors/README.md

 3. Define the path in pd.read_csv in baseline.ipynb
 4. Run the script and two baseline tables will be generated (generic population baseline and gestation-wise baseline characteristics).

+Note: 1.
+It will take approximately 20 minutes for the LOS table to render.
+      2. Ignore the warnings